Recovering From Alcohol Addiction

 How Rehab Works

 This is based in your needs.
-We use this as an ongoing benchmark, throughout your stay, to help measure progress, and adjust it, as new insights and progress occur.
+We use your treatment plan as an ongoing benchmark, throughout your stay, to help measure progress, and adjust it, as new insights and progress occur.

 Our specialist rehabilitation therapists are Masters Qualified in Addiction and know it’s fingerprint.

-Small group sessions of Cognitive Behavioural Therapy around 3-4 times per week will help you identify core beliefs, values, and underlying drivers associated with addiction in your life, and help you begin to address them.
+Small group therapy sessions of Cognitive Behavioural Therapy around 2-3 times per week will help you identify core beliefs, values, and underlying drivers associated with alcohol addiction in your life, and help you begin to address them.

 Previous clients, who have attended other clinics, tell us our therapy is “at another level”.